Netflix/falcor/model.md

 var todos = model.todos;
 log(JSON.stringify(todos, null, 4))

+// This outputs the following to the console:
+// [
+//     {
+//         "name": "get milk from corner store",
+//         "done": false
+//     },
+//     {
+//         "name": "withdraw money from ATM",
+//         "done": true
+//     }
+// ]
 ```

-However model objects do not allow you to retrieve objects or arrays from JSON The JSON data source.
+However model objects do not allow you to retrieve objects or arrays from the JSON data source.

-(Same example document inside of a model, and an attempt to get the same array)
 ```
+var log = console.log.bind(console)

 var model = new falcor.Model({cache: {
     todos: [
         {